 Interest on bank savings, time deposits, deposit substitutes, and money market placements received by domestic or resident foreign corporations from a domestic corporation are subject to a final tax of 20%, while interest income derived from FCDU deposits is subject to a final tax of 15%.
 Such income is excluded from gross income reportable in CIT returns.

-Interest income of FCDUs from foreign currency loans granted to residents other than OBUs or other FCDUs of depository banks shall be subject to 10% tax.
+Interest income of FCDUs from foreign currency loans granted by depository banks to residents other than OBUs or other FCDUs of depository banks shall be subject to 10% tax.
 The preferential tax for OBUs is repealed under the CREATE Law.

 Royalties received by domestic or resident foreign corporations from a domestic corporation are subject to a final tax of 20%.